Baglecake/Local-DDx/v8/README.md

 ## Version History

+-> **Current** v8_4: Synchronous gemma2-qwen2.5 architecture.
+Significant refactor of refinement and debate rounds to include direct challenges and responses between agents.
+Debate now directly informs preferential voting round.
+These additions were reintroduced from earlier iterations using the robust evaluation and metrics traslation of v8.

 -> v8_2_dual_qwen: This setup deploys synchronous dual Qwen2.5 models to power its agents.

 -> v8_2_llama_qwen: This setup deploys synchronus llama3 and Qwen2.5 models to power its agents.